 - Explain the relationship between economies of scale and intra-industry trade

-Absolute and comparative advantages explain a great deal about patterns of global trade.
-For example, they help to explain the patterns noted at the start of this chapter, like why you may be eating fresh fruit from Chile or Mexico, or why lower productivity regions like Africa and Latin America are able to sell a substantial proportion of their exports to higher productivity regions like the European Union and North America.
+Absolute and comparative advantages explain a great deal about global trading patterns.
+For example, they help to explain the patterns that we noted at the start of this chapter, like why you may be eating fresh fruit from Chile or Mexico, or why lower productivity regions like Africa and Latin America are able to sell a substantial proportion of their exports to higher productivity regions like the European Union and North America.
 Comparative advantage, however, at least at first glance, does not seem especially well-suited to explain other common patterns of international trade.

 The theory of comparative advantage suggests that trade should happen between economies with large differences in opportunity costs of production.
-Roughly half of all world trade involves shipping goods between the fairly similar high-income economies of the United States, Canada, the European Union, Japan, Mexico, and China (see Table 33.13).
+Roughly half of all U.S. trade involves shipping goods between the fairly similar high-income economies of Japan, Canada, and the United States.
+Furthermore, the trade has an important geographic component—the biggest trading partners of the United States are Canada and Mexico (see Table 33.13).

 |Country||U.S. Exports Go to ...||U.S. Imports Come from ...|

 Moreover, the theory of comparative advantage suggests that each economy should specialize to a degree in certain products, and then exchange those products.
 A high proportion of trade, however, is intra-industry trade—that is, trade of goods within the same industry from one country to another.
 For example, the United States produces and exports autos and imports autos.
 Table 33.14 shows some of the largest categories of U.S. exports and imports.
 In all of these categories, the United States is both a substantial exporter and a substantial importer of goods from the same industry.
-In 2014, according to the Bureau of Economic Analysis, the United States exported $159 billion worth of autos, and imported $327 billion worth of autos.
+In 2021, according to the U.S. Census Bureau, the United States exported $131 billion worth of autos, and imported $317 billion worth of autos.
 About 60% of U.S. trade and 60% of European trade is intra-industry trade.

 |Some U.S. Exports||Quantity of Exports ($ billions)||Quantity of Imports ($ billions)|